0q2/pyenv-legacy/README.md

 Installing pyenv-legacy as a pyenv plugin will give you access to the `pyenv legacy` command.

+First make sure ['jq'](https://stedolan.github.io/jq/) is installed and in your path.
+Then:

     $ git clone https://github.com/0q2/pyenv-legacy.git $(pyenv root)/plugins/pyenv-legacy

 ## Usage